ukkopahis/IOTstack/docs/Basic_setup/Backup-and-Restore.md

 * From the menu: `Backup and Restore` > `Restore from backup`
 * Running the following command: `bash ./scripts/restore.sh`

+**Important**:

-**Important**: The restore script assumes that the IOTstack directory is fresh, as if it was just cloned.
-If it is not fresh, errors may occur, or your data may not correctly be restored even if no errors are apparent.
+* The restore script assumes that the IOTstack directory is fresh, as if it was just cloned.
+If it's not clean git clone, errors may occur, or your data may not be restored correctly even if no errors are apparent.
+* When reinstalling Raspberry or migrating to a new installation, use the same user and ID (usually pi and 1000) as when you created the backup.
+Changing to another user ID is explicitly NOT supported.

 *Note*: It is suggested that you test that your backups can be restored after initially setting up, and anytime you add or remove a service.
 Major updates to services can also break backups.